pistou/meteor-arcmenu/README.md

 # arcmenu
 Arcmenu is a package for Meteor to create Arc Menus.

+## Demo
+You can find a demo at http://arcmenu.meteor.com/

 ## Installation
 Add arcmenu to your Meteor project